CybercentreCanada/assemblyline-service-cuckoo/README.md

 * **max_file_size** - [default: 80000000] The maximum size of an extracted file, in bytes
 * **recursion_limit** - [default: 10000] The recursion limit of the Python environment where the service is being run.
 This is used to traverse large JSONs generated from analysis.
+* **random_ip_range** - [default: 11.0.0.0/8] This is the IP range that INetSim (if configured) will pick from in order to return a random IP for any DNS request that the victims make (note that this requires a patch to INetSim).

 #### Cuckoo Host Options
 Details regarding Cuckoo API can be found [here](https://cuckoo.readthedocs.io/en/latest/usage/api/).